 Wednesday.
 Known to many modern UK workers as ‘the ‘hump’, as in ‘the middle of the week and good to get over’, its actual beginnings have little to do with the workplace.

 Like many days of the week, it began with a pagan deity.
-Anglo-Saxon paganism was a polytheistic system, worshipping many gods.
-Each deity provided a particular protection or benefit and were regularly worshipped to keep them happy and supportive.
+Anglo-Saxon paganism was a polytheistic system, worshiping many gods.
+Each deity provided a particular protection or benefit and were regularly worshiped to keep them happy and supportive.